zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

 *   SSH Key pair generated.
 *   Familiarity with Oracle Cloud Console.

-## Step 1: Provision Trial Edition from Oracle Cloud Infrastructure Marketplace
+## Task 1: Provision Trial Edition from Oracle Cloud Infrastructure Marketplace

 Create an instance in OCI that is based off the JDE Trial Edition image.